The Pictish Stones of Raasay

 The eight crosses which Martin mentions as pyramids for deceased ladies stood in a semi-circular line comprehending the chapel.
 They have been real crosses and have marked out the boundaries of the sacred territory within which an asylum was to be had.
 The one which we observed upon our landing was the one which made the first point of the semi-circle.
 There are few of them now remaining, and they have ended at an opposite point on the west.
 A good way farther north there is a row of dry-stone buildings about four foot high and yards around, twice what I could grasp and five hands.
 They run along the top of a pretty high eminence and so down to the shore on the west, in pretty much the same direction with the crosses.
 Raasay took them to be the marks for the asylum.
 But Malcolm thought them to be false sentinels, a common deception (of which instances occur in Martin) to make invaders imagine the island better guarded; and Mr Donald Macqueen, justly in my opinion, makes the crosses which form the inner circle to be the church’s landmarks.

-The cross that Boswell “observed upon our landing” was not the carving in the rock, but rather a cross built on top of the battery itself, the ruins of which can still be seen beside the iron-wrought gate on the entrance to the battery.
-The foundations of another cross can be found behind the chapel and close to where Boswell describes a “row of dry-stone buildings”.
-These crosses or “pyramids of stone” may have been more modern versions of the standing stone but it also wasn’t uncommon to have recycle or reuse older stone – or move them from other sites such as Iona.
+The cross that Boswell “observed upon our landing” was not the carving in the rock but rather a cross built on top of the Battery itself, the ruins of which can still be seen beside the iron-wrought gate at the entrance to the Battery.
+The foundations of another cross can be found behind the chapel, close to where Boswell describes a “row of dry-stone buildings.”
+These crosses or “pyramids of stone” may have been more modern versions of the standing stone; however, it was not uncommon to recycle or reuse older stones—or to move them from other sites such as Iona.

 The foundations of the crosses/sanctuary markers located behind St Moluags and on The Battery.

-Below is a 19th century map of Clachan, showing both the known locations of cross bases, St Moluags chapel, and the known locations of standing stones or stone carvings that have been uncovered.
-It’s hard to tell if the standing stone, the carving on the battery and the similar chi-ro symbol discovered at the chapel are part of the series of eight sanctuary markers noted by Martin, Boswell and Johnson.
-At one time there were at least eight of these sanctuary markers.
-Today, we can only be confident of two.
+Below is a 19th-century map of Clachan, showing the known locations of cross bases, St Moluag’s chapel, and the sites of standing stones or stone carvings that have been uncovered.
+It is difficult to determine whether the standing stone, the carving on the Battery, and the similar Chi-Ro symbol discovered at the chapel were part of the series of eight sanctuary markers noted by Martin, Boswell, and Johnson.
+At one time, there were at least eight of these sanctuary markers; today, we can be certain of only two.

 The foundations of the two cross bases (labeled in red) and standing stones or stone carvings (labeled in yellow).
 The pale yellow circle around the pier represents the area where the standing stone was discovered before relocated to it’s present location.

-This encroachment into the boundary of Kilmolnock is perhaps an indication of how the MacLeods were beginning to exercise more control over the island from the 16th century onwards.
-Some traditions maintain that the MacLeods took the island by force.
-Donald Munro, who had become the vicar of Raasay and Snizort in 1526, notes in his account Description of the Western Isles of Scotland that Raasay “Pertained to M’Gyllychallan of Raasay (Calum Garbh) by the sword, and to the Bishop of the Isles by heritage”.
-It perhaps indicates a tension between the new rulers of Raasay – the MacLeods- and the historical boundaries of St Moluag’s chapel and church lands which had existed on the island for hundreds of years.
+This encroachment into the boundary of Kilmolnock may indicate how the MacLeods began to exercise more control over the island from the 16th century onwards.
+Some traditions suggest that the MacLeods took the island by force.
+Donald Munro, who became the vicar of Raasay and Snizort in 1526, notes in his account Description of the Western Isles of Scotland that Raasay “pertained to M’Gyllychallan of Raasay (Calum Garbh) by the sword, and to the Bishop of the Isles by heritage.”
+This may reflect a tension between the new rulers of Raasay—the MacLeods—and the historical boundaries of St Moluag’s chapel and church lands, which had existed on the island for hundreds of years.

 Lost Stones?

 Finally, there is an intriguing reference to a second standing stone that was uncovered in 1846 near the chapel.
 “Immediately South of Torr Iain Ghairbh, a sculptured stone was found in 1846, which is presently placed in an upright position near the East end of Raasay House.
 This rough granite slab bears on one side in relief what appears to commemorate one of the stages of the Passion of Christ, and is possibly one of the eight crosses referred to by Boswell as St Maol-luag’s chapel sanctuary markers“.
-The stone is said to have been removed from where it was ‘set up’ sometime between 1877 and 1904.
+The stone is said to have been removed from where it was “set up” sometime between 1877 and 1904.
+Since then, it has neither been accounted for nor sighted, and all inquiries have turned up negative.
+Could this account be confusing or conflating the discovery of the “original standing stone”?
+It’s possible, though the details differ.
+It’s both intriguing and perplexing to imagine such a large stone simply disappearing; it might have been moved to another estate, broken during relocation, or even mistaken for worthless stone and buried.

-Another “lost” stone is even more confusing.
-In 1934 a group from the University of Dundee unearthed a huge sandstone slab “in the chapel of St Moluag”.
-This stone shares little resemblance with the surviving stones and perhaps most strangely of all, seems to have disappeared after its discovery.
-There’s no record on Canmore and no mentions beyond a short article in the London Illustrated News.
-Is it the same one discovered in 1846 and then subsequently lost?
-Where is it now?
+Another “lost” stone is even more puzzling.
+In 1934, a group from the University of Dundee unearthed a massive sandstone slab “in the chapel of St Moluag.”
+Unlike the surviving stones, this slab shares little resemblance with them, and most curiously of all, it seems to have vanished after its discovery.
+There is no record of it on Canmore and no further mentions beyond a brief article in the London Illustrated News.
+Could it be the same stone discovered in 1846 and subsequently lost?
+And where could it be now?

 The mysterious stone.